Mark Boslough: Scientific career

+Boslough authored chapter 13 of the 2018 book Planetary Defense: Global Collaboration for Defending Earth from Asteroids and Comets, entitled 'Uncertainty and Risk at the Catastrophe Threshold'.

 Scientific skepticism

 Boslough is a vocal critic of pseudoscience and anti-science and has written about climate change denial in the Skeptical Inquirer in reference to "Climategate" conspiracy theories.
 He is also active in uncovering scientific misconduct.

 Humor

 An advocate of using humor to defend science, he once published an essay as an April Fool's Day joke in the April, 1998 issue of the New Mexicans for Science and Reason newsletter to poke fun at New Mexico's legislature for attempting to require schools to teach creationism.
 He wrote that the Alabama state legislature had voted to change the value of the mathematical constant pi from 3.14159 to the 'Biblical value' of 3.0.
 The article was posted on a newsgroup and passed around to people via email, causing an outrage.
 When people started calling the Alabama legislature to protest, the joke was revealed.
 National Geographic News highlighted Boslough's story when it compiled a list of "some of the more memorable hoaxes in recent history."
 It was elevated by the Museum of Hoaxes to number seven on its "Top 100 April Fools Hoaxes of All Time" list.
 It eventually took on a new existence as an urban legend and has had to be debunked by Snopes.

 He also demonstrated that emailed lists of "Darwin Awards" include fake stories.
 After receiving an annual list of unfortunate deaths at the end of 1998, he fabricated his own over-the-top fictional Darwin Award recipient, appended it, and forwarded the list to his friends.
 That story also went viral, was printed as an actual event by the Denver Post, leading to another debunking by Snopes.